byandell/qtl2shiny/README.md

 ### Installation

-R/qtl2 is early in development and so is not yet available on CRAN.
+R/qtl2 is now available on CRAN, as are R/qtl2ggplot and R/qtl2pattern.

 You first need to install the [devtools](https://cran.r-project.org/package=devtools) package, plus a set of